 “Then give me a blessing.” plead Dixie.

 My mind raced.
-Although church protocol does not specify how many priesthood holders are required for a blessing of the sick, the tradition is to have at least two priesthood holders involved.
+Although church protocol does not specify how many priesthood holders are required to bless the sick, the tradition is to have at least two priesthood holders involved.
 I asked Lynn, “Are there any other priesthood holders here?”
-Maybe, I thought, somebody else could offer the blessing and I could just assist.
+Maybe, I thought, somebody else could offer the blessing, and I could assist.

 “No, you’re the only one”, came the reply.
 “Can you do it?”